AugustGray/ag-compositions/README.md

 # August Gray

 I'm an Architect from ISAD CUU (Instituto Superior de Arquitectura y Diseño de Chihuahua), currently working as a designer and architect at [in]situ arquitectura [<https://insitu-arquitectos.com>].
-Also a web design and 3D modeling enthusiast
+Also a web design and 3D modeling enthusiast.

+**Our Focus**
+AG-Compositions is a project whose main focus is composition, in its different shapes and forms.
+With main attention in Design.
+We seek to compose custom pieces for our clients, pieces that meet their particular needs.
+Through the balance between function, form and code.

 ### Programs and languages